 Arc'teryx Zeta SL - Women's Review

-Compare prices at 4 resellers Pros: Exceedingly water resistant, great fit, comfortable fabric, good zipper design, very durable
+Compare prices at 2 resellers Pros: Exceedingly water resistant, great fit, comfortable fabric, good zipper design, very durable

 Cons: No pit zips for dumping excess heat in a pinch, doesn't pack into a pocket, expensive

 Compare to Similar Products